cassandra-t-ye/cassandra-t-ye.github.io/_projects/Learned_Uncertainty.md

 <div class="section" style="margin-top: 20px;">
     <b style="font-size: 24px;">Conclusion</b>
     <p>
-        We presented a method to utilize learned, distribution-free uncertainty quantification for multiimage denoising and proposed an adaptive acquisition technique based on the learned uncertainty.
+        We presented a method to utilize learned, distribution-free uncertainty quantification for multi-image denoising and proposed an adaptive acquisition technique based on the learned uncertainty.
+In this paper, we demonstrate that our method of uncertainty-driven adaptive acquisition works on experimental confocal, two-photon, and multiphoton microscopy systems, showing a potential 1-16 times decrease in total scanning time and light dose while successfully recovering fine structures.
+Our method can be adapted for different forms of scanning microscopy without explicit retraining or fine-tuning.
+Our network trained on FMD data can be used on different data after performing the conformal calibration step using a small calibration dataset.
+This is one of the advantages of conformal calibration - uncertainty predictions will still hold after calibrating for a different dataset without explicit retraining.
+All of the statistical guarantees will still hold; however, the size of the uncertainty bounds may increase since the network is not optimized for the data or imaging modality.
+We discuss this further in Suppl.
+Section 7.

-        We demonstrated both methods on experimental MPM SHG measurements, showing a 120× decrease in total scanning time and a 120× decrease in total light dose while successfully recovering fine structures and outperforming existing denoising benchmarks.
-These speed and total light dose improvements are significant and demonstrate an important step towards faster and gentler MPM, which will enable the imaging of a new class of interesting samples and lead to new scientific insights and advances.
+        These speed and total light dose improvements are significant and demonstrate an important step towards faster and gentler scanning microscopy, which will enable the imaging of a new class of interesting samples and lead to new scientific insights and advances.

     </p>
     <p>
        Furthermore, we demonstrate how deep learning methods for microscopy can be designed to be trustworthy by building in uncertainty quantification to provide error bars for each prediction.
-        To the best of our knowledge, we are the first to utilize distribution-free uncertainty quantification for a denoising task.
-Uncertainty quantification should become standard practice when using deep-learning techniques for scientific and medical imaging to reduce hallucinations and build confidence in image predictions. <b>We believe that the distribution-free learned uncertainty quantification presented here is an attractive path toward this due to its ease of use, fast computational time, and statistical guarantees.</b>
+Our method successfully identified model hallucinations, which were reduced by taking more measurements or adaptively rescanning the most uncertain regions of the sample.
+Our method of quantifying uncertainty provides guarantees for the reliability of the prediction.
+Uncertainty quantification should become standard practice when using deep-learning techniques for scientific and medical imaging to reduce hallucinations and build confidence in image predictions.
+We believe that the distribution-free learned uncertainty quantification presented here is an attractive path toward this due to its ease of use, fast computational time, and statistical guarantees.
     </p>
 </div>